Arzaan-k/PaneventzFRepl/replit.md

 - Updated entire website to feature only Imran Mirza throughout all content
 - Changed team section from "Meet Our Team" to "Meet Our Founder"
 - Updated all content to reflect Imran Mirza's 30+ years of experience
-- Updated company history to reflect Pan Eventz's 20+ years in business
+- Corrected company founding year to 2017 with expanded company history
 - Standardized all blog posts to show Imran Mirza as the sole author
 - Enhanced About page banner text to include experience details
+- Added comprehensive biography for Imran Mirza with career journey details

 ### Technical Improvements
 - Fixed BlogPage isLoading undefined error by hardcoding content